noahgibbs/codefolio_middleman/source/posts/2016-01-28-why-i-shut-down-rails-deploy-in-an-hour.html.md

 date: 2016-01-28 18:42
 ---

-Some of you may remember <a
-href="http://rails-deploy-in-an-hour.com">Rails Deploy In An Hour</a>,
-a Ruby deployment class I started selling last year.
+Some of you may remember Rails Deploy In An Hour, a Ruby deployment class I tried selling last year.
 More of you probably remember <a href="http://rubymadscience.com">Ruby Mad Science</a>, the open-source software that went with it.